aridoza/foundational-java/functional-programming-lesson/01-lambda-expressions/README.md

 The example above has two `int` parameters: `a` and `b`.
 The expression body will multiply the `int` parameter `a` with the `int` parameter `b`.

-In this example, the type `int` is usually optional (depending on context), and can be expressed as:
+In this example, the type `int` is usually optional (depending on context) and can be expressed as:

     (a, b) -> { return a * b; }